 Includes: Non-monozygotic (dizygotic, fraternal, non-identical) twins.
 Occurs when two eggs are fertilized by two different sperm cells at the same time.
 This category also includes siblings who aren't twins, but have identical HLA types.
-The patient and donor will be allele-level matched at HLA-A, B, C, and DRB-1.

-Does not include: Half-siblings (report as "HLA matched other relatives" if their HLA is a match, or "mismatched relative" if it does not match).
+The recipient and donor with be allele level matched at HLA-A, B, C, and DRB1.
+Does not include: Half-siblings (report as "HLA matched other relatives" if their HLA typing is a match, or "mismatched relative" if it does not match).